 The best was kept for last and students really enjoyed the wide open spaces at the Saatchi Gallery as well as the scale of the work in the ‘Body Language’ exhibition, including an installation of grave stones and a pool of industrial oil which created incredible illusions of space and depth.

-A Level students have also been working on the themes of organic forms and still life and there is currently an exhibition of selected work in the college foyer.
+A Level students have also been working on the themes of organic forms and still life and there is currently an exhibition of selected work in the School foyer.

 The Art Department is running a competition in conjunction with Transport for London to design an Oyster Card holder.
 It is part of a safety campaign for vulnerable pedestrians i.e. you!
 Young people are the most vulnerable group and the most likely to get hurt while crossing the road.
 We have had a number of recent incidents in the area, one fatal, so please get involved and enter your ideas and art work.
 See the Art Department for a template and further information.